eventnetusa/eventnet/src/_posts/maybelline-garnier-great-beauty-tour.md

 content_section:
   - text_block_markdown: >-
-      "Maybelline New York-Garnier is well on its way to taking over the beauty world, due in no small part to innovative ways of reaching consumers.
+      "Maybelline New York-Garnier is well on its way to taking over the beauty world, due in no small part to innovative ways of reaching consumers.&nbsp;